-COVID-19 was declared a global pandemic by the World Health Organization in March 2020 and adversely impacted global commercial activity but served as a catalyst to accelerating the Company's product pipeline.
+COVID-19 was declared a global pandemic by the World Health Organization in March 2020 and adversely impacted global commercial activity.
 The Company began selling and recording product revenues for its Cue COVID-19 test in August 2020 after obtaining an EUA from the FDA in June 2020.
 Currently, the majority of the Company's product revenues are derived from the Cue COVID-19 test.
 Given the unpredictable nature of the COVID-19 pandemic, the development and potential size of the COVID-19 diagnostic testing market is highly uncertain.

 The FDA issued various EUAs and approvals for COVID-19 vaccines.
-The widely administered use of an efficacious vaccine or new therapeutic treatment for COVID-19 may reduce the demand for the Cue COVID-19 test and, as a result, the COVID-19 diagnostic testing market may not develop or grow substantially.
+The widely administered use of efficacious vaccines and therapeutic treatments for COVID-19 reduced the demand for the Cue COVID-19 test and, as a result, the COVID-19 diagnostic testing market may not develop or grow substantially.
 Given the rapid development of events surrounding the pandemic, there is uncertainty to the Company's future results and performance.